 Submissions should focus, broadly, on the theme of migration, but we are eager to consider pieces that approach the topic from a wide variety of perspectives.
 We will consider work in a range of styles and genres, from essays and journalism to visual art and video/audio (e.g. interviews, recordings of events, documentaries) and to book/film/event reviews.
 While migration is a subject of great contemporary relevance, we also welcome submissions with regards to historical issues and events.
-Please refer to the following guidelines for submissions:

 Posts should be written in a clear and concise manner; as we aim to maintain the blog as an accessible forum, we are not looking for academic jargon.
 This blog is an open academic space where contributors are welcome to present their developing research questions.
 As an academic forum, we expect our writers to demonstrate a level of expertise in their subject of research and be able to communicate their ideas to an audience that stays on top of new developments in the field of migration.

 We aim to engage with critical questions at the forefront of research across disciplines on the topics of migration and mobility.
 For this reason, we do not publish opinion-only pieces or pieces that come across as promotional.
 Pieces should refer to supporting research through rigorous citations and/or describe relevant examples from fieldwork or personal experience.
 Please read the pieces we have published for examples – if you have an interesting new medium for sharing your research, let us know.

 We encourage prospective authors to send us a Pitch.
 What we’re looking for in a pitch is: